onxgg/rockstar/onx-mdw/README.md

 For users to receive direct messages or have their role synced they need to connect their discord account to their character.
 They can do this by clicking 'Connect Discord' in the menu.

 ![connect discord](https://static.onx.gg/docs/mdw/discord_user.png)

+## Developers

+⚠️ These are advanced options and should only be attempted by users with development knowledge.

+### Custom Profile Data

+Custom data can be added to character profiles by making changes in [server/server.lua](server/server.lua).

+Add an object to the `customItems` array with the following properties:
+- `label` - label of the data
+- `permission` - optional.
+Which permission is required to view this data.
+Add a custom permission to `Config.ExtraPermissions` in [config.lua](config.lua).
+- `items` - an array of the results for this character.
+Can be empty.
+Each item in the array should have a `label` property.

+Vehicles and properties are implemented this way, you can use them as examples.